Environmental challenges have never been more critical or more urgent

 Our strategy challenges us to find new ways to design products that can be recycled or re-used, reshape our business to minimise consumption and waste, and work with suppliers who share our goal.

-But we are asking ourselves, "how can we do more?", particularly with the disposal of our products.
-We believe the answers will come as we transition our business from a linear mind-set of ‘take-make-dispose’ to a circular mind-set that keeps our products and materials in use.
+We are already taking the first steps towards zero environmental impact.
+But we are always searching for new ways to do more.
+We believe the answers will come as we adopt our business to a circular mind-set that keeps our products and materials in use.

-Annually, we account for environmental performance on three dimensions in our pursuit of zero impact: use of resources, CO2 emissions, and handling of waste
+We account for our environmental performance on three levels: Use of resources, CO2 emissions and handling of waste.

 of our total waste is recycled.